Malacca Sultanate

 As a bustling international trading port, Malacca emerged as a centre for Islamic learning and dissemination, and encouraged the development of the Malay language, literature and arts.
 It heralded the golden age of Malay sultanates in the archipelago, in which Classical Malay became the lingua franca of Maritime Southeast Asia and Jawi script became the primary medium for cultural, religious and intellectual exchange.
-It is through these intellectual, spiritual and cultural developments, the Malaccan era witnessed the establishment of a Malay identity, the Malayisation of the region and the subsequent formation of an Alam Melayu.
+It is through these intellectual, spiritual and cultural developments, that the Malaccan era witnessed the establishment of a Malay identity, the Malayisation of the region and the subsequent formation of the Malay world.